saadkhan321/Project6_ND/design-information.md

 #### (3) see statistics on their created and solved word scrambles, and

 #### (4) view the player statistics.

+**Response: ** All of the above functionalities will be addressed within the player class.

+The **createWordScramble()** method will address '(1) create a word scramble'.

+The **chooseWordScramble()** method will address '(2) choose and solve word scrambles' and present the player with a list of word scrambles to choose from.

+The **viewScrambleStatistics()** method will take of the scramble statistics and will return the scramble stats for that particular player.

+Similarly, **viewPlayerStatistics()** method will take of the player statistics and will return the personal player stats for that particular player.

 ### 3. The application shall maintain an underlying database to save persistent information across runs (e.g., word scrambles, player information, statistics).